 In addition, Kelly Directed the Lady Raiders for 4 years (Indoor Professional Football) and the Richmond RoughRiders for 2 years.
 In its first season, the Richmond RoughRiders were voted the best dance team in the league.
 She has also choreographed competition routines for Clover Hill High School’s dance team and Prince George’s High School Dance Team.

 Meredith Davis, a native of Richmond, has been dancing since the age of 2 under the instruction of local teachers extending from Ann Catherine Cross to The Richmond Ballet.
-During her teen years, she had the pleasure of circulating competition circuits with The Showbiz Kids.
+During her teen years, she had the pleasure of circulating competition circuits with The Showbiz Kids and performed with The Moscow Ballet.
 During this time she had the pleasure of training with Mia Michaels, Desmond Richardson, Andy Blankenbeuhler, Suzi Taylor, and Leslie Browne.
 In the Summer of 2005, Meredith attended the New York City Dance Alliance Dance Intensive, and performed original works at La Guardia High School of Music, Art & Performing Arts.

 Meredith graduated from Virginia Commonwealth University with a B.F.A. in Dance and Choreography in 2009.
 Through her career at VCU, she had the pleasure of performing and studying with Robert Battle, Urban Bush Women, Scott Putman, Gerri Houlihan, Francis Wessells, Arnott Mader, Lori Belilove, Starr Foster Dance Company, and Heidi Weiss.

-Meredith has most currently become certified in Progressing Contemporary Technique, and teaching at Arts In Motion Dance Academy and Regency Dance Academy.
-She specializes in Contemporary, Modern, Ballet, Jazz and Tap, as well as integrating her love for improvisation, yoga, strength training, and dance medicine into her classes.
+Meredith has most recently become certified in both Progressing Contemporary Technique & Progressing Ballet Technique.
+She specializes in Contemporary, Modern, Ballet, Jazz and Tap, and integrates her love for improvisation, yoga, strength training, and dance medicine into her classes, workshops, choreography and curriculum.

 Coach Gregg is a Creative Director and Choreographer with over 16 years of experience.